- Tour Philosophy

 Players under 13 years old that demonstrate exceptional playing capability may be granted conditional status to participate in the 13-15 age division.
 In addition to the specific criteria related to the 11-12 age division players earning the ability to play up, exceptional playing capability is much more than being able to compete against most of the players in the 13-15 age division.
 Exceptional performance means being able to consistently challenge the top players in the FJT at typical FJT yardages with a strong possibility of victory.

 Any player under 13 years old requesting conditional status into the FJT 13-15 age division, must submit a request in writing with all tournament scores for the past two years.
 Once submitted, the FJT Championships Committee will review the request and make a ruling.
-Players should only submit a request if they are regularly shooting tournament scores of: Boys, 75 or better at a minimum of 6,600 yards; Girls, 77 or better at a minimum of 5,700 yards.
+Players should only submit a request if they are regularly shooting tournament scores of

 Example of Exceptional Playing Performance: Alexis Thompson, 10 years old, was granted special status allowing her to play in the 13-15 age division.
 She was awarded the special status because of her consistent performance in national junior events (winning several local junior events, winning the Westfield PGA Sectional and the 35th Annual Bagwell, missing the US Women's Open by two shots, etc).
 Alexis proved she was deserving of the special status by winning three of her first five FJT events and being the 2005-2006 FJT Season Points Champion.

 The FJT Championship Committee reserves the right to retract your conditional status for many reasons; some examples are: not demonstrating outstanding conduct, regularly withdrawing from events, unable to demonstrate the maturity level of a young adult, unable to control emotions because of poor play (crying, etc.), failing to place in the top 50% of the field in two of your first three events, etc.